Changes to audition availability

 Due to the volume of applicants, there is a two-phase audition process for violin, viola and cello candidates auditioning in London during the main November–December audition period.
 Some candidates will be referred to a second panel, which is held later the same day.
 However, candidates who are referred should not assume they are definitely being offered a place.
 Similarly, if you are not referred, please do not assume you have been unsuccessful.

-You will have 20 minutes of warm-up time with your accompanist.
+You will have 20 minutes of warm-up time with your accompanist prior to your audition.
 We are not able to provide practice rooms for you to use before this.

 If you require an RCM accompanist you do not need to tell us in advance; just inform the steward for your audition panel when you arrive.

 You do not need to tell us what you are performing in your audition and please do not send copies of the music in advance.
 Our accompanists are very experienced and are familiar with most standard repertoire.